 Enter Your Information

-One drink is defined as one 12-ounce bottle or can of beer or wine cooler; one 5-ounce glass of wine; or 1.5 ounces of 80-proof distilled spirits.
+One drink is one 12-ounce bottle or can of beer or wine cooler; one 5-ounce glass of wine; or 1.5 ounces of 80-proof distilled spirits.
 The amount of alcohol in any size drink will vary based on the amount of alcohol in the drink.
-For example, the amount of alcohol in a 12-ounce beer can vary from 4 to 6 percent or more.
+For example, the amount of alcohol in a 12-ounce beer can vary from 4% to 6% or more.

-A fifth of distilled spirits contains about 25 1-ounce shots; a quart contains about 32 shots; a liter contains about 33 shots.
+A fifth of distilled spirits contains about 25 1-ounce shots.
+A quart contains about 32 shots, and a liter contains about 33 shots.

 On average, your drinking costs are per week and per year.

-A daily drink, such as a glass of wine, may reduce the risk for heart attack and stroke.
+A daily drink, such as a glass of wine, may lower your risk for heart attack and stroke.
 Keep your alcohol use at a reasonable level so you can enjoy those benefits.
-For men, a reasonable level is one to two drinks per day.
-For women, it is no more than one drink a day.
+For men, a reasonable level is 1 to 2 drinks per day.
+For women, it is no more than 1 drink a day.

-About one in every 13 American adults - or more than 14 million! - abuses alcohol or has alcohol dependence, called alcoholism.
-Abusing or misusing alcohol can have serious, or even life-threatening, consequences.
+About 1 in every 13 American adults - or more than 14 million! - abuses alcohol or has alcohol dependence (alcoholism).
+Abusing or misusing alcohol can cause serious, or even life-threatening, problems.

-Heavy drinking may boost the risk for cancers of the liver, esophagus, throat, and larynx.
-Heavy drinking can also cause high blood pressure, heart disease, liver cirrhosis, pancreatitis, immune system problems, brain damage, alcoholic hepatitis, and harm to the fetus during pregnancy.
-Some of these problems develop over time, and women are more likely to develop these problems in a shorter time than are men.
+Heavy drinking may raise the risk for cancers of the liver, esophagus, throat, and larynx.
+Heavy drinking can also cause high blood pressure, heart disease, liver cirrhosis, pancreatitis, immune system problems, brain damage, and alcoholic hepatitis.
+It can harm to the fetus during pregnancy.
+Some of these problems happen over time.
+Women are more likely to have these problems in a shorter time than are men.

-In addition, hangovers that result from five to six drinks for a 175-pound man and three to five drinks for a 130-pound woman are likely to affect a person's heart, nerves, and mental health.
+Hangovers that happen after having 5 to 6 drinks (for a 175-pound man) or 3 to 5 drinks (for a 130-pound woman) are likely to affect a person's heart, nerves, and mental health.

-Drinking increases the risk for death and injuries from automobile crashes and accidents in the home.
+Drinking raises the risk for death and injuries from automobile crashes and accidents in the home.
 Drinking can also lead to public disorder, family abuse, or social difficulties.
-Homicides and suicides are more likely to be committed by people who have been drinking.
+Murders and suicides are more likely to be done by people who have been drinking.

-Drinking can lead to problems on the job, including absenteeism, lowered productivity, and lowered quality of work.
-In purely economic terms, alcohol-related problems cost society approximately $225 billion per year.
+Drinking can lead to problems on the job.
+These include absenteeism, lowered productivity, and lowered quality of work.

 safe for you.